ZoltePudeleczko/asusctl/MANUAL.md

 ## asusd-user

 `asusd-user` is a usermode daemon.
-The intended purpose is to provide a method for users to run there own custom per-key keyboard effects and modes, AniMe sequences, and possibly their own profiles - all without overwriting the _base_ system config.
-As such some parts of the system daemon will migrate to the user daemon over time with the expectation that the Linux system runs both.
+The intended purpose is to provide a method for users to run their own custom per-key keyboard effects and modes - all without overwriting the _base_ system config.

-As of now only AniMe is active in this with configuration in `~/.config/rog/`.
-On first run defaults are created that are intended to work as examples.
+In this fork, `asusd-user` focuses on per-key RGB keyboard lighting functionality.
+AniMe Matrix support has been removed.

 The main config is `~/.config/rog/rog-user.cfg`

-#### Config options: Aura, per-key and zoned
+### Config options: Aura, per-key and zoned

 I'm unsure of how many laptops this works on, so please try it.